 Q: Wow, it sounds like there are a lot of safeguards in place!
 How about this process of compounding?
 How does compounding increase effectiveness and/or efficiency over a single active ingredient product?
 A: Compounding allows us to make completely custom medications.
 We can use concentrations that aren’t available anywhere else on the market.
 Combining proven medications into one cream or lotion provides convenience for the patient and improves patient adherence (meaning they keep taking the medication as directed by their dermatologist).
 It also allows us to tailor the non-active ingredients so they are hypoallergenic and less damaging than the ones in commercially available products.

 The compounds we make are the result of years of dermatologist experience and prioritizes the health of our patients.
 When a drug manufacturer makes a product, their priority is to make a profit.
 Sometimes this aligns with the needs of the patient, but it isn't always what works the best.

-A big thank you to Luke for chatting with us about all things pharmacy, and for the great work he does for us and our patients every day!
-If you have questions about the pharmacy or compounding medications, you can email us at firstname.lastname@example.org or tweet us @hi_apostrophe!
+A big thank you to Luke for chatting with us about all things pharmacy, and for the great work he does for us and our customers every day!
+If you have questions about our partner pharmacy or compounding medications, you can tweet us @hi_apostrophe!

 One of the biggest tricks about using tretinoin or retinol is making sure you're skin is keeping your skin protected from harsh sunlight.Read More